 Hayley’s death has touched the hearts of many people and it goes without saying that their lives have been impacted.
 She was the faithful cornerstone and constant source of support for many of our family friends and her loss is felt deeply amongst them.

-For our daughter Maisy, it’s important that she grows with a firm understanding, curiosity and connection to who her mother was.
+For our daughter Maisy it’s important that she grows up with a firm understanding, curiosity and connection to who her mother was.
 We celebrate Hayley’s birthday, Mother’s Day and other occasions that we had celebrated together.
 Photos of her are throughout our home and we speak of her, and to her, often.
 All Hayley ever wanted was to become a mum, and I’m so glad she got to fulfil this dream.
 She truly was an amazing mother.